-- The best test environment for Hybrid Columnar Compression is where you can most closely duplicate the production environment- this will provide the most realistic (pre- and post- compression) performance comparisons. - The use of Hybrid Columnar Compression is also available with Oracle SuperCluster, FS Flash Storage System, ZFS Storage Appliance (ZFSSA) and Oracle Database Appliance (ODA). - Hybrid Columnar Compression is NOT supported for use with the LONG data types. - The use of UNIFORM EXTENTS is not recommended with Hybrid Columnar Compression as there is no benefit to configuring uniform extent size for most workloads.
+- The best test environment for Hybrid Columnar Compression is where you can most closely duplicate the production environment- this will provide the most realistic (pre- and post- compression) performance comparison. - The use of Hybrid Columnar Compression is also available with Oracle SuperCluster, FS Flash Storage System, ZFS Storage Appliance (ZFSSA) and Oracle Database Appliance (ODA). - Hybrid Columnar Compression is NOT supported for use with the LONG data types. - The use of UNIFORM EXTENTS is not recommended with Hybrid Columnar Compression as there is no benefit to configuring uniform extent size for most workloads.
 Uniform extents, when used in parallel direct load (DSS), can cause significant space wastage and impact full scan performance.
 Space wastage is because during segment merge the database cannot trim the last partially used extent.
 The wastage is linear to the degree of parallelization (DOP) as well as extent size.
-Scan performance is also impacted due to same underlying reason - lots of unused blocks (from last extent) merged into the base segment.

-- There are no restrictions with Hybrid Columnar Compression in regards to the minimal amount of data needed with HCC.
+Scan performance is also impacted due to same underlying reason lots of unused blocks (from last extent) merged into the base segment. - There are no restrictions with Hybrid Columnar Compression in regard to the minimal amount of data needed with HCC.
 HCC can be very effective even with only a few MB's of data per segment/partition.
-However, when using smaller amounts of data (MB's per segment) and Parallel Loads it is important to note that Parallel Loads sometime use temp segment merge, where each loader process creates a separate segment, in this scenario Oracle recommends having a couple of hundred MB's per segment/partition. - Hybrid Columnar Compression is designed for relational data, not for unstructured data in BLOBs (or CLOBs).
+However, when using smaller amounts of data (MBs per segment) and Parallel Loads it is important to note that Parallel Loads sometime use temp segment merge, where each loader process creates a separate segment, in this scenario Oracle recommends having a couple of hundred MBs per segment/partition. - Hybrid Columnar Compression is designed for relational data, not for unstructured data in BLOBs (or CLOBs).
 LOBs are best stored in the Oracle Database as SecureFiles LOBs.
+Advanced LOB Compression and Advanced - 8 Oracle Hybrid Columnar Compression / Version [1.0] Copyright © 2024, Oracle and/or its affiliates / Public

-Advanced LOB Compression and Advanced LOB Deduplication, features of Oracle Advanced Compression, can reduce the amount of storage required for SecureFiles LOBs. - Hybrid Columnar Compression does not compress indexes or Index-Organized Tables (IOT's).
+LOB Deduplication, features of Oracle Advanced Compression, can reduce the amount of storage required for SecureFiles LOBs.

+- Hybrid Columnar Compression does not compress indexes or Index- Organized Tables (IOT's).
 Indexes (and IOT's) can be compressed using Prefix Compression, which is included with Oracle Database Enterprise Edition. - DML UPDATE operations, against a Hybrid Columnar Compressed table/partition, can reduce the overall compression savings over time since data UPDATED, via DML operations, will not be compressed to the same data compression ratio as other HCC compressed data.

-Enabling Compression for Existing Tables
+Enabling Compression of Existing Tables